-Travel to South Africa: Johannesburg to Ladybrand
+Notes on the Geography of South Africa: Johannesburg to Ladybrand

-If signs are indicative, there's trouble ahead.
+If the condition of signs is indicative, there's economic trouble ahead.

-The Evangelical Reformed Church, or Evangelies-Gereformeerde Kerk.
+The Evangelical Reformed Church or Evangelies-Gereformeerde Kerk.
 What kind of church needs this kind of security?
 It's a rhetorical question, unfortunately.

 Main street, caught in a time warp from fifty years ago.